microsoft/rnx-kit/packages/dep-check/README.md

 }
 ```

 We call these **meta** capabilities.
-Note that the name needs to be `#meta` to
-differentiate them from "regular" capabilities.
-Otherwise, you'll use them as
+To make it easier to identify them (both
+for humans and machines), the `name` field must be set to `#meta`, and the
+`capabilities` field must be a non-empty array of other capabilities.
+The
+`version` field is no longer used and can be dropped.
+To use a meta capability
+in your rnx-kit configuration, there's nothing specific to be done — for
-any other capabilities.
-For instance:
+instance:

 ```diff
  {